Additional information will be posted here.

 (Campers going into 3rd Grade or higher)

-Day Camp 3 campers participate in morning classes with Resident campers as well as afternoon recreation activities and free swim, but go home at the end of each day.
-Campers choose from any of the classes described on page 6, when registering.
+Progression campers participate in morning classes with Resident campers as well as afternoon recreation activities and free swim, but go home at the end of each day.
+Campers choose from any of the classes open to Resident Campers when registering.
 In addition to classes and recreation activities, Campers get to chance out the camp store each day after lunch!

 Early Bird Discount: Save $25 when you register by April 15!